MatteoPiselli/MatteoPiselli/README.md

-I'm Matteo Piselli, developer FullStack, specialized in the design and development of web and mobile applications.
+I'm Matteo Piselli, FullStack developer, specialized in the design and development of web and mobile applications.
 I design modern and powerful applications in React, Node.js and MongoDB.
 Passionate about development, I like to create and observe the projects that I design evolve.